check-spelling/check-spelling-docs/Feature:-Update-with-deploy-key.md

 ## Overview

-Deploy keys allow repositories to make pushes that avoid the restriction that pushes using the `GITHUB_TOKEN` do not trigger workflows.
+Deploy keys allow repositories can make pushes that trigger workflows, unlike the `GITHUB_TOKEN`.

 The easiest way to set up a deploy key (or lots of them) is via scripting.